Painted turtle

 The turtle eats aquatic vegetation, algae, and small water creatures including insects, crustaceans, and fish.
 Painted turtles primarily feed while in water and are able to locate and subdue prey even in heavily clouded conditions.
 Although they are frequently consumed as eggs or hatchlings by rodents, canines, and snakes, the adult turtles' hard shells protect them from most predators.
+However, they are still preyed on by animals such as foxes, raccoons, coyotes, and otters.

 Reliant on warmth from its surroundings, the painted turtle is active only during the day when it basks for hours on logs or rocks.
-During winter, the turtle hibernates, usually in the mud at the bottom of water bodies.
+During winter, the turtle brumates, usually in the mud at the bottom of water bodies.
+This species is one of the few that is specially adapted to tolerate freezing temperatures for extended periods of time due to an antifreeze-like substance in their blood that keeps their cells from freezing.

 The turtles mate in spring and autumn.
 Females dig nests on land and lay eggs between late spring and mid-summer.
 Hatched turtles grow until sexual maturity: 2–9 years for males, 6–16 for females.

 In the traditional tales of Algonquian tribes, the colorful turtle played the part of a trickster.
 In modern times, four U.S. states (Colorado, Illinois, Michigan, and Vermont) have named the painted turtle their official reptile.
 While habitat loss and road killings have reduced the turtle's population, its ability to live in human-disturbed settings has helped it remain the most abundant turtle in North America.
 Adults in the wild can live for more than 55 years.